Trademark Priority: Determining Who Was First

 How Foreign Trademark Applications Give Priority

 An applicant who has applied for a trademark in a foreign country may file a US trademark application for the same mark.
 If the US application is filed within six months of the foreign filing date, the applicant may “claim priority” to the foreign application which means that the US application will get the benefit of the earlier foreign filing date.
-Similarly, a US trademark applicant seeking to file subsequent foreign applications may do so within six months of the US filing date and have the foreign applications benefit from the earlier priority date of the US application.

 When Do Use Dates Matter to the USPTO?